Androgenetic Alopecia: What You Should Know

 Androgenetic alopecia is the most common cause of hair loss in both men and women.
-It affects not only the young and the old but also children and adolescents.
+It can not only affect the young and the old, but children and adolescents as well.

 What Is Androgenetic Alopecia?